Degeneracy in the spectrum and bispectrum among featured inflaton potentials: Conclusions

 \acknowledgments The work of A.G.C. was supported by the Colombian Department of Science, Technology, and Innovation COLCIENCIAS research Grant No. 617-2013.
 A.G.C. acknowledges the partial support from the International Center for Relativistic Astrophysics Network ICRANet during his stay in Italy.
 A.G.C. and AER thank the YITP for the kind hospitality during their visit in Kyoto.
 The work of M.S. was supported by the MEXT KAKENHI Grant Nos.~15H05888 and 15K21733.
+This work was supported by the UDEA Dedicación exclusiva and Sostenibilidad programs and the CODI projects 2015-4044, 2016-10945, and 2016-13222.

 \begin{appendix}

 The $\mathcal{A}_i$ functions are \cite{Romano:2014kla} \bea &&\mathcal{A}_i(\tau,k_1,k_2,k_3,q)= \frac{(-1)^i(k_2 k_3)^{2(2-i)} H^{3-q}}{\left(4 \epsilon_0 k_1 k_2 k_3\right)^{3/2}} \times \\ \nonumber \Biggl\{ \alpha^*_{k_1} \biggl[ && \alpha^*_{k_2} \Bigl( \mathcal{B}_i(\tau,k_1,k_2,k_3,q) \alpha^*_{k_3} - \mathcal{B}_i(\tau,k_1,k_2,-k_3,q) \beta^*_{k_3} \Bigr) \\ \nonumber + && \beta^*_{k_2} \Bigl( -\mathcal{B}_i(\tau,k_1,-k_2,k_3,q) \alpha^*_{k_3} + \mathcal{B}_i(\tau,k_1,-k_2,-k_3,q) \beta^*_{k_3} \Bigr) \biggr] \\ \nonumber + \beta^*_{k_1} \biggl[ && \beta^*_{k_2} \Bigl( \mathcal{B}^*_i(\tau,k_1,k_2,k_3,q) \beta^*_{k_3} - \mathcal{B}^*_i(\tau,k_1,k_2,-k_3,q) \alpha^*_{k_3} \Bigr) \\ \nonumber + && \alpha^*_{k_2} \Bigl( -\mathcal{B}^*_i(\tau,k_1,-k_2,k_3,q) \beta^*_{k_3} + \mathcal{B}^*_i(\tau,k_1,-k_2,-k_3,q) \alpha^*_{k_3} \Bigr) \biggr] \Biggr\} , \eea where \bea && \mathcal{B}_1=(\mathrm{i}k_T )^{q-4} \Bigl(k_T \Gamma (3-q,-\mathrm{i} \tau k_T ) +k_1 \Gamma (4-q,-\mathrm{i}\tau k_T ) \Bigr) \, , \\ \nonumber && \mathcal{B}_2= (\mathrm{i}k_T )^{q-4} \Bigl[ k_T^3 \Bigl( \Gamma (1-q,-\mathrm{i} \tau k_T ) + \Gamma (2-q,-\mathrm{i} \tau k_T ) \Bigr) \\ &&+ k_T \sum_{i \ne j}^{3}k_ik_j \Gamma (3-q,-\mathrm{i} \tau k_T ) +k_1 \Gamma (4-q,-\mathrm{i} \tau k_T ) \Bigr] \, , \\ &&k_T=k_1+k_2+k_3 \,, \nonumber \eea and the $\Gamma$ denotes the incomplete gamma functions defined by \bea \Gamma(r,x)= \int_x^{\infty} t^{r-1} e^{-t} dt \,. \eea